 They had really torn the place apart that night.
 Arn was amazed it was still standing after all this time.
 Many neighborhoods like this one were still in ruins.
 But if Casey’s could survive Operation Liberty out on the town, there was no doubt a little thing like the Crisis on Infinite Earths could have taken it out.

 Arn entered the bar and was surprised how little it had changed.
 A few different pictures were on the wall, but it was still a place that smelled of cheap liquor and looked like it was in a permanent haze due to cigarette smoke.
-He saw a man in an overcoat and hat in the corner and walked over when waved.
+He saw a man in an overcoat and hat in the corner who waved at him, and he walked over.
 It was Matches Malone.